content-services/zest/release/docs/ContainerContainerPushRepositoryResponse.md

 HasPulpHref returns a boolean if a field has been set.

-### GetDescription

-`func (o *ContainerContainerPushRepositoryResponse) GetDescription() string`

-GetDescription returns the Description field if non-nil, zero value otherwise.

-### GetDescriptionOk

-`func (o *ContainerContainerPushRepositoryResponse) GetDescriptionOk() (*string, bool)`

-GetDescriptionOk returns a tuple with the Description field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetDescription

-`func (o *ContainerContainerPushRepositoryResponse) SetDescription(v string)`

-SetDescription sets Description field to given value.

-### HasDescription

-`func (o *ContainerContainerPushRepositoryResponse) HasDescription() bool`

-HasDescription returns a boolean if a field has been set.

-### SetDescriptionNil

-`func (o *ContainerContainerPushRepositoryResponse) SetDescriptionNil(b bool)`

- SetDescriptionNil sets the value for Description to be an explicit nil

-### UnsetDescription
-`func (o *ContainerContainerPushRepositoryResponse) UnsetDescription()`

-UnsetDescription ensures that no value is present for Description, not even an explicit nil
-### GetPulpLastUpdated

-`func (o *ContainerContainerPushRepositoryResponse) GetPulpLastUpdated() time.Time`

-GetPulpLastUpdated returns the PulpLastUpdated field if non-nil, zero value otherwise.

-### GetPulpLastUpdatedOk

-`func (o *ContainerContainerPushRepositoryResponse) GetPulpLastUpdatedOk() (*time.Time, bool)`

-GetPulpLastUpdatedOk returns a tuple with the PulpLastUpdated field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetPulpLastUpdated

-`func (o *ContainerContainerPushRepositoryResponse) SetPulpLastUpdated(v time.Time)`

-SetPulpLastUpdated sets PulpLastUpdated field to given value.

-### HasPulpLastUpdated

-`func (o *ContainerContainerPushRepositoryResponse) HasPulpLastUpdated() bool`

-HasPulpLastUpdated returns a boolean if a field has been set.

-### GetVersionsHref

-`func (o *ContainerContainerPushRepositoryResponse) GetVersionsHref() string`

-GetVersionsHref returns the VersionsHref field if non-nil, zero value otherwise.

-### GetVersionsHrefOk

-`func (o *ContainerContainerPushRepositoryResponse) GetVersionsHrefOk() (*string, bool)`

-GetVersionsHrefOk returns a tuple with the VersionsHref field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetVersionsHref

-`func (o *ContainerContainerPushRepositoryResponse) SetVersionsHref(v string)`

-SetVersionsHref sets VersionsHref field to given value.

-### HasVersionsHref

-`func (o *ContainerContainerPushRepositoryResponse) HasVersionsHref() bool`

-HasVersionsHref returns a boolean if a field has been set.
+### GetLatestVersionHref

+`func (o *ContainerContainerPushRepositoryResponse) GetLatestVersionHref() string`

+GetLatestVersionHref returns the LatestVersionHref field if non-nil, zero value otherwise.

+### GetLatestVersionHrefOk

+`func (o *ContainerContainerPushRepositoryResponse) GetLatestVersionHrefOk() (*string, bool)`

+GetLatestVersionHrefOk returns a tuple with the LatestVersionHref field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetLatestVersionHref

+`func (o *ContainerContainerPushRepositoryResponse) SetLatestVersionHref(v string)`

+SetLatestVersionHref sets LatestVersionHref field to given value.

+### HasLatestVersionHref

+`func (o *ContainerContainerPushRepositoryResponse) HasLatestVersionHref() bool`

+HasLatestVersionHref returns a boolean if a field has been set.

+### GetManifestSigningService

+`func (o *ContainerContainerPushRepositoryResponse) GetManifestSigningService() string`

+GetManifestSigningService returns the ManifestSigningService field if non-nil, zero value otherwise.

+### GetManifestSigningServiceOk

+`func (o *ContainerContainerPushRepositoryResponse) GetManifestSigningServiceOk() (*string, bool)`

+GetManifestSigningServiceOk returns a tuple with the ManifestSigningService field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetManifestSigningService

+`func (o *ContainerContainerPushRepositoryResponse) SetManifestSigningService(v string)`

+SetManifestSigningService sets ManifestSigningService field to given value.

+### HasManifestSigningService

+`func (o *ContainerContainerPushRepositoryResponse) HasManifestSigningService() bool`

+HasManifestSigningService returns a boolean if a field has been set.

+### SetManifestSigningServiceNil

+`func (o *ContainerContainerPushRepositoryResponse) SetManifestSigningServiceNil(b bool)`

+ SetManifestSigningServiceNil sets the value for ManifestSigningService to be an explicit nil

+### UnsetManifestSigningService
+`func (o *ContainerContainerPushRepositoryResponse) UnsetManifestSigningService()`

+UnsetManifestSigningService ensures that no value is present for ManifestSigningService, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)